rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Entrepreneurial**.
-I love working in a team where every member has the freedom to share their ideas irrespective of their position level.
-Irrelevant suggestions to the topic are inevitable, but positive feedback or an encouragement to continue coming up with more solutions are appreciated.
+I love working in a team that fosters a culture of open and transparent communication to ensure that everyone is on the same page.

 #### **What techniques and tools do you use to keep yourself organized?**